acl-org/acl-anthology/hugo/content/info/contrib.md

 | 2 weeks before publication  | [Submit copyright transfer forms](#copyright)   |
 | After publication           | [Making corrections](#errata-and-corrections)   |

-#### Publication Date

-By default, the publication of papers associated with a current event in the Anthology will be on the first day of the event (inclusive of workshops or tutorials).
-If you prefer to have it published on a different date, please inform us.

 ### Register your meeting

 All publications chairs need to obtain a volume ID, of the form `X99-9` for conferences and `W99-99` for workshops.
 See [Volume and Paper IDs](#volume-and-paper-ids) for more information.